 - Many people told me over the years that I was the only person whose campaign they had supported who actually sent them their perks as promised.
 Because of this, many of them donated again when I fundraised again.

 - I also kept all donors informed of the show’s progress every month so they would know where their money was going.
 When I took the show abroad, I emailed picture travelogues so donors could experience Reykjavík, Valencia, and Cape Town with me.

 - I had multiple donors who donated multiple times.
 I’m not sure they would have done so if I hadn’t kept my word re: my perks, nor kept donors informed of what was happening along the way.

 I hope this helps you to successfully fundraise for your show.
 Please add any of your own tips in the Comments.
 We all need as much good advice as we can get on this topic.

 And: Happy Holidays!
 May the year come to a satisfying close for you and may 2020 bring you much fulfillment and abundance.

 Announcement: The Holiday Sale for the Alien Citizen DVD ends TODAY, December 19th.
 It’s 40% off!
 If you’re curious about the show I’ve been blogging about, today’s your last chance to buy it at a huge discount.

 For monthly updates on the goings-on of my solo shows, film, workshops, acting gigs, and more, subscribe to my newsletter.
 (It’s different from this blog, which is exclusively about creating and touring a solo show.)

-Thank you for reading my thirty-fifth post!
+Thank you for reading my thirty-sixth post!
 I love your comments!
 Please feel free to leave one below.